 In our new home, there isn’t really a place to have a mudroom.
 As it turns out, mudrooms weren’t really a thing in the 1920s.
 So we decided that we were going to use a corner of the morning room (which is just around the corner from our back door) to create a mud space where we could drop our shoes and coats.

-After throwing around several ideas and drafts of large mudroom storage cabinets and lockers, we determined that they would likely be too bulky for the space.
+After considering several drafts of large mudroom storage cabinets or lockers, we determined that they would likely be too bulky for the space.
 We decided instead to have a storage bench with some coat hooks above.